Rasaf-Ibrahim/Vue.js-Boilerplates/README.md

  }

 ```

-This will not only compile the overrided bootstrap styles but also add the bootstrap style in the whole nuxt project.
+This will not only compile the overridden bootstrap styles but also add the bootstrap style in the whole nuxt project.

 #### Adding the Javascript Part of Bootstrap

-From the webpack page of the documenataion, you will also  know that you need to import Javascript and the way of doing it.
-But you need to import Javascipt little bit diffently in nuxt.
+From the webpack page of the documentation, you will also know that you need to import Javascript and the way of doing it.
+But you need to import Javascript a little bit differently in nuxt.

-First, download bootstarp.
-You will get a css and a js folder on that downloaded folder.
+First, download Bootstrap.
+You will get a ‘css’ and a ‘js’ folder on that downloaded folder.
 There are many files under those two folders.
 If you want to know which file contains what, you can read that in the documentation.
-Currently there is page named as 'content' under 'Getting Started' section in the documentation where you read about files structure and which files contain what.
+Currently, there is a page named ‘content’ under the ‘Getting Started’ section in the documentation where you read about file structure and which files contain what.
-Anyway, we just need one file from js folder.
-The name of that file is **bootstrap.bundle.min.js** It has not only all the js file but 'popper' is included.
-From the webpack page of the documentaion, you will know that "Bootstrap depends on Popper, which is specified in the peerDependencies property.
-This means that you will have to make sure to add it to your package.json using npm install @popperjs/core."
-But as we are using 'bootstrap.bundle.min.js', we will not need to install popper.
+Anyway, we just need one file from the js folder.
+The name of that file is **bootstrap.bundle.min.js** It has not only all the js files but ‘popper’ is included.
+From the webpack page of the documentation, you will know that “Bootstrap depends on Popper, which is specified in the peer dependencies property.
+This means that you will have to make sure to add it to your package.json using npm install @popperjs/core.”
+But as we are using ‘bootstrap.bundle.min.js’, we will not need to install popper.
-Anyway, copy that 'bootstrap.bundle.min.js' and paste that file on your nuxt project's **static** folder.
+Anyway, copy that ‘bootstrap.bundle.min.js’ and paste that file on your nuxt project’s **static** folder.
 Then you need to edit your nuxt.config.js to use it.
 ```
 export default {